jimacoff/OFN-User-Guide---Master/advanced-features/shop-setup/thermally-printed-receipts.md

 For instance:

-Epson one \(most common in shops\).
+lansaget 100 \(most common in shops\).
 Available on Amazon for approx USD $135
 Low cost no-name one \(USD $33\): Available on Amazon for approx USD $33

 ## Setup

-How do I setup my machine to be able to print receipts from the OFN?
+How do I setup my machine to be able to print receipts from the Abukem?

 First you need to install the printer: